About Me

 Hi, thank you for visiting the ABA Games website.

-Let me tell you a little bit about who I am.
-My name is Kenta Cho, and I am the sole person behind ABA Games.
-Game development has been my lifelong hobby for over 40 years now.
+My name is Kenta Cho, and I am the person behind ABA Games.
+Game development has been my hobby for more than 40 years.

-In the 1980s, as a child, I was captivated by computers after programming in BASIC on a Sharp PC-1500 pocket computer.
-As I delved deeper, I moved to machine language on the NEC PC-6001 to create faster action games.
+In the 1980s, as a child, I started programming in BASIC on a Sharp PC-1500 pocket computer and became fascinated with computers.
+Later I moved to machine language on the NEC PC-6001 so I could make faster action games.

-Around that time, I was an avid reader of "Mycom BASIC Magazine," which published game programs submitted by readers.
-I was impressed by seeing how original games could be created with compact code and learned the value of sharing source code.
-Having my own game, "METEORITE," published in the magazine was a valuable experience.
+At that time, I read "Mycom BASIC Magazine," which published games submitted by readers.
+It showed me that original games could be made with compact code, and it taught me the value of sharing source code.
+Having my own game, "METEORITE," published there convinced me I could make games worth sharing.

-I would like to mention some of my representative games, including Noiz2sa (my first shmup for Windows), Tumiki Fighters (which became the basis for the Wii game Blast Works), Gunroar, rRootage (where I used my own BulletML language), Torus Trooper, and more recently, Paku Paku, known as "1D Pac-Man".
+Some of my representative games are Noiz2sa, my first shmup for Windows; Tumiki Fighters, which became the basis for the Wii game Blast Works; Gunroar; rRootage, where I used my BulletML language; Torus Trooper; and, more recently, Paku Paku, also known as "1D Pac-Man."